Aamina-Khalid/ChatBot_SyntaxTerrors/README.md

 The chatbot offers multiple options for the user, such as:

 AI & Data Science Basics

-Gives simple explanations and quiz questions related to Artificial Intelligence and Data Science.
+Gives simple explanations related to Artificial Intelligence Machine Learning, and basic Programming concepts.

 Programming Quiz

 Tests basic programming knowledge in a fun quiz format and shows the score at the end.

 Jokes Section

 Displays light-hearted and programming-related jokes for entertainment.

 Interactive Menu System

 A clear and easy-to-use menu that allows users to choose different options smoothly.

 Games Section

 Random games that'll help in cheering up the mood.

 # Purpose of This Project

 The main goal of this chatbot is to:

 To understand basic programming logic

 Show how a chatbot works using simple C++ code

-Make learning AI, Data Science, and programming more easy and fun Improve teamwork and problem-solving skills
+Make learning AI, Data Science, and programming more easy and fun

+Improve teamwork and problem-solving skills

 # Conclusion